Bruce-Robert Pocock

 How do you pronounce your name?

 It's like Brews-rob-urt Poe-cock.
-Just like it's spelled.

 Who are Bruce Pocock and Bruce-Robert Fenn Pocock?